anntzer/mplcursors/doc/index.rst

   :kbd:`Shift-Right` move the cursor "left" or "right" by one data point.
 For annotations pointing to images, :kbd:`Shift-Up` and :kbd:`Shift-Down` are likewise available.
-- :kbd:`d` toggles the visibility of the existing annotation(s).
+- :kbd:`v` toggles the visibility of the existing annotation(s).
-- :kbd:`t` toggles whether the `Cursor` is active at all (if not, no event other than re-activation) is propagated.
+- :kbd:`e` toggles whether the `Cursor` is active at all (if not, no event other than re-activation is propagated).

 These bindings are all customizable via `Cursor`’s ``bindings`` keyword argument.
+Note that the keyboard bindings are only active if the canvas has the keyboard input focus.

 .. _customization: